ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 ![Architecture of deployed application](images/deployment_diagram.drawio.png)

 The deployed application follows the client-server architecture.
 The client communicates with the server through HTTP requests.
-The server is hosted on the Azure App service and the database is sqlite.
-Communication between the server and the database is done through Entity Framework Core.
+The server is hosted on the Azure App service, and the database is SQLite.
+Communication between the server and the database are done through Entity Framework Core.

 ### User activities